-The gathering of Euphorbia seeds pose a challenge for many horticulturalists as the fruit capsule bursts open when ripe and seeds are released into the atmosphere and then scattered over long distances by wind.
-To prevent loss of seeds, horticulturalists either place nylon stockings around the ripe fruit capsule or they apply a thin layer of glue to the capsule.
+The gathering of Euphorbia seeds poses a challenge for many horticulturalists as the fruit capsules burst open when ripe and the seeds are released explosively and scattered over long distances.
+To prevent loss of seeds, horticulturalists either place nylon stockings around the ripe fruit capsules or they apply a thin layer of glue to the capsule.
 The collected seeds are sown in pots or trays that contain a combination of fine to medium grain sand and loam soil.
 It is recommended that the soil should be sterilized in an oven or autoclave for 20 minutes or pre-treated with fungicides to prevent infections.
 The seeds are sown by pressing them lightly into the soil and covering them with a thin layer of sand, keeping the soil damp but not wet at a temperature of 27–30°C.

 The plants can also be propagated by stem cuttings.
 Cuttings should be dipped in rooting powder and planted in a pot.
 Cuttings can also be placed in jar filled with water to promote rooting.
 Water should be changed daily to prevent contamination by excess latex exuding from the wound.